 An estimated 850 million children — 1 in 3 worldwide — live in areas where at least four of these climate and environmental shocks overlap, according to the report.
 As many as 330 million children — 1 in 7 worldwide — live in areas affected by at least five major shocks.

-A 'deeply inequitable' crisis: 33 countries where children are at 'extremely high risk' due to climate impacts together emit just 9 percent of global CO2 emissions; the 10 highest-emitting countries account for 70 percent
+A 'deeply inequitable' crisis: 33 countries where children are at 'extremely high risk' emit 9% of global CO2 emissions combined; 10 highest-emitting countries together emit 70%

 There is a disconnect between where greenhouse gas emissions are generated and where children are enduring the most significant climate-driven impacts: The 33 'extremely high-risk' countries collectively emit just 9 percent of global carbon dioxide emissions, the report notes.
 Conversely, the 10 highest-emitting countries collectively account for nearly 70 percent of global emissions.
 Only one of these countries is ranked as 'extremely high risk' in the index.